 Expats moving to Ghana should ensure that they have taken out private health insurance coverage before starting life in the country, as this covers a wide range of health issues and treatments in private medical facilities in Ghana.
 In some cases, health insurance is provided by the employer as part of an employment package.

-Expats should also consider policies which cover them for medical evacuation and repatriation.
+Expats should also consider policies that include medical evacuation and repatriation services.
 These will provide adequate cover should they need to be transported to another country or back home for treatment.

 Health hazards in Ghana

-Expats should also be aware that food and water can trigger illnesses, and floods are a safety risk in Ghana, as it brings with it waterborne diseases.
+Expats should also be aware that food and water in Ghana can trigger illnesses.
 It's advised to avoid drinking tap water and having ice cubes in drinks, and instead buying bottled water and boiling or filtering tap water before drinking it.

 Emergency services in Ghana